solana-foundation/developer-content/content/courses/program-security/signer-auth.md

 }
 ```

-By adding a signer check, the instruction would only process if the account
+By adding this check, the instruction will only proceed if the `authority`
-passed in as the `authority` account also signed the transaction.
-If the
+account has signed the transaction.
+If the account did not sign, the transaction
-transaction was not signed by the account passed in as the `authority` account,
-then the transaction would fail.
+will fail.

 ```rust
 use anchor_lang::prelude::*;